nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ---
-title: Common API guidance
+title: FHIR API guidance
 keywords: fhir development
 tags: [fhir,development]
 sidebar: overview_sidebar
 permalink: development_fhir_api_guidance.html
-summary: "Details of the common request handling pattern(s) across the GP Connect FHIR API"
+summary: "Implementation Guidance for developers - focusing on FHIR specifics"
 ---

 ## Purpose ##

-This document is intended for use by software developers looking to build a conformant GP Connect API interface utilising the FHIR&reg; standard.
+This document is intended for use by software developers looking to build a conformant GP Connect API interface utilising the FHIR&reg; standard, with a particular focus on FHIR specifics

 ### Notational conventions ###